-Fidelity Investments, the second- biggest mutual-fund company, said it will cut fees on index mutual funds as a price war with BlackRock Inc. (BLK) and Vanguard Group Inc. heats up.
+Fidelity Investments, the second- biggest mutual-fund company, said it will cut fees on index mutual funds as a price war with BlackRock Inc. (BLK:US) and Vanguard Group Inc. heats up.

 The firm will make it cheaper to invest in 22 of its funds, including the Spartan series, by cutting fees and lowering the minimum required to invest in the most inexpensive retail share classes, Boston-based Fidelity said today in a statement.

 Providers of exchange-traded funds including BlackRock, Vanguard and Charles Schwab Corp.
 (SCHW:US) have announced cost and fee- cutting measures in the past three months as fund firms fight for clients pouring into passive investment funds.
 Investors have deposited $306 billion in actively managed mutual funds through October since the beginning of 2010, compared with $536 billion in ETFs and index mutual funds, according to the Investment Company Institute.

 “These latest moves are another example of our commitment to providing workplace retirement plan sponsors and individual investors access to a wide-array of high-quality index funds at some of the most competitive pricing in the industry,” J.S.
 Wynant, Fidelity’s executive vice president for investment product management and research, said in the statement.